 Besoin d’aide en français?
 Cliquez ici.

 The emergency department has a separate entrance on the main level.
 It is open 24 hours a day, seven days a week.

 To access the mental health mobile crisis team call 902-429-8167 or toll-free at 1-888-429-8167.
 This is a 24 hour, seven days a week phone service to help you or your loved one cope with mental health and addiction challenges in the moment.

 Clinics and Services

-Visitors are welcome through out the day except during a rest period between 2:30 p.m. to 3:30 p.m.
+Visitors are welcome throughout the day except during a rest period between 2:30 p.m. and 3:30 p.m.

 *The DGH Foundation parking office has recently relocated due to renovation.
 It is now in room 2200.

 The Dartmouth General has a paid parking lot for patients and visitors.
 When you enter the parking lot you will be given a ticket.
 Take this ticket with you into the hospital.
 When you leave the hospital there is a machine to pay for your parking inside the main door.
 The machine accepts cash or credit card.
 The following rates apply: